vifezdev/Galactic/README.md

 EmpireMTR - coded the base
 Vifez - Fixed some errors with the server selector adding sum shit and fixed other bugs Remixed - i remember he did sum util shit

+# Information
+This needs some work on the server selector system